RRSP DECISIONS AND CHOICES

 As long as there is no anticipated change in tax rates between contribution and withdrawal, the benefits from an RRSP and TFSA are equal.
 First you decide which assets will have the smallest benefits (use the top tab of the Deconstruct Benefits spreadsheet) - and make them lowest priority for room in the tax shelters.
 Then it makes no difference which tax shelter you use for the rest ... with two exceptions

-• 15% withholding tax is deducted by foreign countries from distributions crossing their borders.
+15% withholding tax is deducted by foreign countries from distributions crossing their borders.
 You lose this when the asset is in a TFSA.
-Sometimes also in an RRSP, but often not, depending on the asset's structure.
 So it is preferable to hold foreign assets in an RRSP rather than a TFSA.
+You can also sometimes lose the 15% in an RRSP, depending on the asset's structure.
 This is discusses further in a separate section below.

-• If you are so wealthy that you do not expect to spend all your savings before you die, then putting your highest growth assets in a TFSA protects them from the minimum required withdrawals of the RRSP.
+If you are so wealthy that you do not expect to spend all your savings before you die, then putting your highest growth assets in a TFSA protects more wealth from the minimum required withdrawals of the RRSP.
+Mostly these rich people would not realize a Bonus from RRSP withdrawals at lower tax rates, so there is no conflicting choice.

 A difference in tax rates between contribution and withdrawal creates a Bonus or Penalty inside the RRSP.
 Your objective is to maximize any bonus and minimize any penalty.
 So prioritize in an TFSA the asset that would create the largest RRSP penalty, or the smallest bonus.
 See an example how this is done for the most complicated of situations (which few people will face) - three assets with widely different returns, three accounts, and a higher tax rate on RRSP withdrawals.
 Use the top tab of the Deconstruct Benefits spreadsheet to fill in the three columns below for each asset. .